ALBA-Synchrotron/apg/recipe.Edit_debian_files.md

 - [copyright](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#copyright):
 this file lists which license applies to each file in the package (both upstream and debian files).
-Non-DFSG (DFSG standing for Debian Free Software Guidelines) code files should also be listed here.
+Non-DFSG (DFSG standing for Debian Free Software Guidelines) code files should also be listed here. **You can find a template in /templates path of your debpack container**.

 - [changelog](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog):
 this is the **packaging** changelog.
 Do **not** include **upstream** changes info.